Thelma Brown: Biography

 In 1973 she stood for election to the Island Council, and was elected unopposed, becoming one of the first female members of the Island Council alongside Carol Christian.
 She was re-elected every year until 1985, and then again in 1986.

+She is the mother-in-law of Steve Christian and the grandmother of Shawn Christian.

 Brown was featured on a set of Pitcairn stamps on weaving.

+She died in August 2001 at the age of 72.